YagiSoftware/blog/_posts/2021-07-19-how-to-customize-sorting-options-on-collection-page.md

 The code above will make the sorting option to become "Best selling", if it is the catalog / product page.

-You can change it to options list below :
+You can change it to options listed below : (the 'best-selling' part shown above)

+1. manual

+2. best-selling

+3. title-ascending

+4. title-descending

+5. price-ascending

+6. price-descending

+7. created-ascending

+8. created-descending

 WIP 🚧